Marasmus

 Marasmus is a form of severe malnutrition characterized by energy deficiency.
+It can be distinguished from kwashiorkor in that kwashiorkor is protein deficiency with adequate energy intake whereas marasmus has inadequate energy intake in all forms, including protein.
 It can occur in anyone with severe malnutrition but usually occurs in children.
 Body weight is reduced to less than 62% of the normal (expected) body weight for the age.
-Marasmus occurrence increases prior to age 1, whereas kwashiorkor occurrence increases after 18 months.
-It can be distinguished from kwashiorkor in that kwashiorkor is protein deficiency with adequate energy intake whereas marasmus is inadequate energy intake in all forms, including protein.
+Marasmus occurrence increases before age 1, whereas kwashiorkor occurrence increases after 18 months.
 This clear-cut separation of marasmus and kwashiorkor is however not always clinically evident as kwashiorkor is often seen in a context of insufficient caloric intake, and mixed clinical pictures, called marasmic kwashiorkor, are possible.
 Protein wasting in kwashiorkor generally leads to edema and ascites, while muscular wasting and loss of subcutaneous fat are the main clinical signs of marasmus, which makes the ribs and joints protrude.

 The prognosis is better than it is for kwashiorkor.
-Marasmus is the form of nutrition most highly assosciated with HIV, developing in the last stages of pediatric AIDS, and the prognosis for children with co-morbid marasmus and HIV is very poor.
+Marasmus is the form of malnutrition most highly associated with HIV, developing in the last stages of pediatric AIDS, and the prognosis for children with co-morbid marasmus and HIV is very poor.

 The word "marasmus" comes from the Greek μαρασμός marasmos ("withering").

 Signs and symptoms

-Marasmus is commonly represented by a shrunken, wasted appearance, loss of muscle mass and subcutaneous fat mass.
-Buttocks and upper limb muscle groups are usually more affected than others.
-Edema is not a sign of marasmus and is present in only kwashiorkor and marasmic kwashiorkor.
-Other symptoms of marasmus include unusual body temperature (hypothermia, pyrexia); anemia; dehydration (as characterized with consistent thirst and shrunken eyes); hypovolemic shock (weak radial pulse; cold extremities; decreased consciousness); tachypnea (pneumonia, heart failure); abdominal manifestations (distension, decreased or metallic bowel sounds; large or small liver; blood or mucus in the stools), ocular manifestations (corneal lesions associated with vitamin A deficiency); dermal manifestations (evidence of infection, purpura, and ear, nose, and throat symptoms (otitis, rhinitis).
-Dry skin and brittle hair are also symptoms of marasmus.
-Marasmus can also make children short-tempered and irritable.
+Marasmus is commonly represented by a shrunken, wasted appearance, loss of muscle mass, and subcutaneous fat mass in adult survivors, due to a deficiency in macronutrients and caloric intake (specifically protein) that affect development.
+Other long term effects of marasmus are the increased risks for pancreatic beta-cell dysfunction which leads to glucose intolerance and type 2 diabetes.
+This may lead to reduced muscle mass, and increased visceral fat.
+Moreover, there are metabolic implications including reduced insulin sensitivity and impaired glucose metabolism.
+There is also an increased risk of other NCDs (Non-communicable diseases) as well as CVRFs (Cardiovascular risk factors).
+Not only are the survivors of marasmus impacted, but their offspring as well.
+There is an association with survivors and their offspring having a low birth weight.
+There are also long term effects related to gene methylation.
+Marasmus adult survivors may have changes in gene expression regarding immunity, growth, and glucose metabolism.